- Available Spaces

 |5th Floor||Office Space||For lease: $1.92/sqft||21,000 sqft|

-111 South Main Street is a mixed-use property for lease in Concord, NH.
-The property currently has 1 land and 4 office spaces for lease and is marketed by CBRE, Inc. and Colliers International.
+111 South Main Street is an office property for lease in Concord, NH.
+The property currently has 4 office spaces for lease and is marketed by CBRE, Inc..

 A redevelopment opportunity is being offered through the sale of seven parcels totaling over an acre of land located on the east side of South Main Street and Sexton Avenue in Concord, New Hampshire.
 The parcels are improved with two commercial buildings containing approximately 8,400± square feet located at 111 and 113 South Main Street, three multifamily buildings containing seven apartments ((5) one bedroom and (2) two bedroom units) located at 111.5 South Main Street, 113 South Main Street rear and 4-6 Sexton Avenue.
 Six of the seven parcels are owned by the Pasquale F. and Gloria A. Alosa Trust (“Trust”).
 The seventh parcel is a vacant parcel of land known as 8-10 Sexton Avenue, currently owned by the City of Concord, but under contract with the Trust.
 The six Trust properties are being offered for sale at $1.3 million and the City owned parcel can be acquired at the contract value of $162,600.